Moonofweisheng/wot-design-uni/docs/en-US/component/grid.md

 ## Individual Slots

 The `icon` slot can be inserted into the icon position of `GridItem`.
-Enable the icon slot through `use-icon-slot`.

 The `text` slot can be inserted into the text position of `GridItem`.
-Enable the text slot through `use-text-slot`.

 Note: